Glastonbury Festival: 2000s

-2000 saw a new Pyramid Stage introduced as well as new features such as The Glade and The Left Field.
-The festival was headlined by Chemical Brothers, Travis and David Bowie who played 30 years after his first appearance.
-The Pyramid Stage also hosted an unusual event on the Saturday morning, with the wedding of two festival-goers, who had written to the organisers asking for permission to get married there, taking place and conducted by actor Keith Allen in front of a small group of friends and any other festival-goers who still happened to be awake.
+A new Pyramid Stage was introduced in 2000.
+Other new areas included The Glade and The Left Field.
+The festival was headlined by Chemical Brothers, Travis and David Bowie, who played thirty years after his first appearance.
+The Pyramid Stage also hosted an unusual event on the Saturday morning, with the wedding of two festivalgoers, who had written to the organisers asking for permission to get married there, taking place and conducted by actor Keith Allen in front of a small group of friends and any other festivalgoers who still happened to be awake.
 This year also saw an estimated 250,000 people attend the festival (only 100,000 tickets were sold) due to gatecrashers.
 This led to public safety concerns and the local District Council refused any further licences until the problem was solved.

-The organisers took 2001 off to devise anti-gatecrashing measures and secure the future of the festival, after the Roskilde Festival 2000 accident (though this was also a scheduled break, one which took place every five years from 1991, the year after the battle of Yeoman's Bridge, until the 2012 Olympics extended the five-year sequence from the planned 2011 rest year).
-It was at this point that the Mean Fiddler Organisation was invited to help, which was seen by some as a "sell-out" to corporate culture.
+The organisers used the scheduled fallow year 2001 to devise anti-gatecrashing measures and secure the future of the festival, after the Roskilde Festival 2000 accident It was at this point that the Mean Fiddler Organisation was invited to help.

-In 2002, the festival returned after its planned fallow year, with the controversial Mean Fiddler now handling the logistics and security — especially installing a substantial surrounding fence (dubbed the "superfence") that reduced numbers to the levels of a decade earlier.
+In 2002 the festival returned, with the controversial Mean Fiddler now handling the logistics and security – especially installing a substantial surrounding fence (dubbed the "superfence") that reduced numbers to the levels of a decade earlier.
 2002 also saw Coldplay headline the Pyramid Stage for the first time while the show was closed by a set from Rod Stewart on the Sunday night.

 There were some criticisms of the 2002 festival that it lacked atmosphere, because of the reduced number of people, which reflected the smaller numbers jumping the fence.
 The number of tickets was increased to 150,000 for 2003 which sold out within one day of going on sale, in marked contrast to the two months it took to sell 140,000 in 2002.
 It was also the first year that tickets sold out before the full line-up was announced.
 This was also the year Radiohead returned to headline the Pyramid Stage.
 Revenue raised for good causes from ticket and commercial licence sales topped £1 million, half of which went to Oxfam, Greenpeace and Water Aid.